-As a freelance writer, my work has appeared in several publications, both print and online.
-I’m a frequent contributor to Women & Guns Magazine, and my work has appeared in SWAT Magazine.
+As a freelance writer, my work has appeared in several publications, both print and online, including Concealed Carry Magazine, Women & Guns Magazine, and SWAT Magazine.
 But I am most proud of the books I’ve written.
 In 2009, radio talk show host Mark Walters and I co-authored Lessons from Armed America, a book which presents several real-life accounts of people protecting themselves from criminals and the lessons we can learn from those situations.
 In December 2010, White Feather Press published The Cornered Cat: A Woman’s Guide to Concealed Carry.
-Although based on this website, the book provides a lot of material you can’t find on the site, and also provides the convenience of being able to read it in the bathtub or on a sandy beach in full sunlight.
-Try that with a computer!
+Although loosely based on this website, the book provides a lot of material you can’t find on the site, organized in an easy-to-read fashion.

 In 2012, I began offering firearms instruction for both women and men through Cornered Cat LLC.
 Along with intermediate to advanced firearms instruction, my classes feature hands-on opportunities to try on holsters and alternate carry methods.
 In these classes, I provide accurate descriptions in plain language, compassionate instruction, and usable shooting techniques that work well with female body types.

 Students report that they have a lot of fun in my classes, and I especially love hearing genuine laughter from my students.
 Although the subject matter is serious and I work hard to help every student walk away with as much information as they can absorb, I work equally hard at helping everyone enjoy our time together because I believe that the things we learn with pleasure, we never forget.